 3. Bashkir Horse

-The Bashkir Horse is a unique horse breed that can handle both extreme cold and extreme hot.
+The Bashkir Horse is a unique horse breed that can handle both extreme cold and extreme heat.
 As a result, these horses can survive just about anywhere.
-Not to mention, they can be found with a uniquely curly coat, making them a favorite among horse enthusiast everywhere.
+Not to mention, they can be found with a uniquely curly coat, making them a favorite among horse enthusiasts everywhere.

 The Bashkir Horse is a unique horse breed that was developed in Russia’s Ural Mountains.
 These mountains are incredibly extreme in both temperature and weather.
 During the winter, the temperatures can drop down to Arctic levels.
 At the same time, the short summers in this mountain range can be very hot.